A-ramir3z/Banking-Investment-Calculator-App/README.md

 ## 📘 Description

-The **Banking App** is a console-based C++ application designed to teach students about fiscal responsibility through hands-on investment simulations.
+The **Banking App** is a console-based C++ application designed for a fictional customer (Airgead Banking) to teach students about fiscal responsibility through hands-on investment simulations.
 The app demonstrates how compound interest works both **with and without monthly deposits**, helping users understand the impact of regular saving habits.

 This project was developed for educational purposes and focuses on simulating real-world investment growth scenarios over time.